Drive-P2D: A Progressive Perception-to-Decision Benchmark for VLMs in Autonomous Driving: Conclusion

 \section{Conclusion}

-This paper presents AutoDriDM, a benchmark for evaluating the decision-making capabilities of VLMs in autonomous driving scenarios.
-We conduct systematic experiments on multiple VLMs and draw the following conclusions: (1) VLMs excel at object perception, but this does not translate into decision-making ability, as reflected by low correlation and poor robustness, suggesting current decision capability is insufficient for real-world deployment.
-(2) Although high-risk data are scarce and may limit VLM pretraining, VLMs still show stronger decision-making performance in high-risk scenarios.
-(3) While performance generally scales with parameter size, constrained reasoning can also degrade model capability.
-(4) Even when the selected answer is correct, the underlying reasoning is often flawed; the main failure modes are logical errors, missing semantic features, and hallucinations.
-(5) Our fine-tuned analyzer model can support large-scale annotation of reasoning traces.
+This paper presents Drive-P2D, a progressive perception-to-decision benchmark for evaluating VLMs in autonomous driving scenarios, using a separated reasoning-and-answer protocol.
+Through experiments on multiple VLMs, we draw three main conclusions.
+(1) VLMs perform relatively better on object-level perception, while scene understanding and decision-making remain weaker; although leading models improve on high-risk decision tasks, performance is still insufficient for safety-critical deployment.
+(2) This perceptual advantage does not reliably transfer to decision-making, as reflected by weak perception--decision correlations and limited robustness under similar scenarios.
+(3) Reasoning reveals failure modes in the model's stated analysis, such as logical reasoning errors, semantic feature omissions and other problems; our lightweight analyzer model further enables scalable automated error-mode tagging.
 This benchmark provides a systematic foundation for studying the capability boundaries and reasoning patterns of VLMs, and offers insights for building more reliable autonomous driving systems.